michael-aries11/DIABETES_PREDICTION/README.md

 # DIABETES_PREDICTION
-This is a recess data science project to predict Kidney disease trends
+This is a recess data science project to predict diabetes trends